galiatsatouaikaterini/imdb-recommendation-system/README.md

 ### TO DO
 - preprocessing / preparation:
     - create user rating dataset: Alif
-    - finish contentbasedfiltering: Carina
+    - finish contentbasedfiltering: DONE

 - collaborative - filtering
     - finish the evaluation of the prediction: Kat
     - train the NCF on our dataset

 - writing
-    - write about the data
+    - write about the data: only user dataset + kaggle dataset left
-    - write about contentbasedfiltering
+    - write about contentbasedfiltering: DONE
     - compare collaborative results of kaggle + our dataset
     - related work: deep NN
     - related work: conclusion (top n is content)